BepInEx/BepInEx.ConfigurationManager/README.md

-## Plugin / mod configuration manager for BepInEx
+## Plugin / mod configuration manager for BepInEx 5
 An easy way to let user configure how a plugin behaves without the need to make your own GUI.
 The user can change any of the settings you expose, even keyboard shortcuts.

 The configuration manager can be accessed in-game by pressing the hotkey (by default F1).
 Hover over the setting names to see their descriptions, if any.

 ![Configuration manager](Screenshot.PNG)

+## How to use
+- Install a build of BepInEx 5 from at least 26/09/2019 (older won't work).
+- Download latest release from the Releases tab above.
+- Place the .dll inside your BepInEx\Plugins folder.
+- Start the game and press F1.

+Note: The .xml file is useful when referencing ConfigurationManager.dll in your plugin, it will provide descriptions for types and methods to your IDE.

 ## How to make my mod compatible?
 ConfigurationManager will automatically display all settings from your plugin's `Config`.
 All metadata (e.g. description, value range) will be used by ConfigurationManager to display the settings to the user.